ch3n9w/dev/README.md

 - Kitty
   - use `Ctrl` and `Shift` as modifier key for all shortcuts
-  - use JetbrainMono Nerd Font and LXGW WenKai
+  - use JetbrainMono Nerd Font and LXGW WenKai as font
 - Tmux
   - use `Alt` and `Ctrl` as modifier key for all shortcuts
   - set `Alt-a` as prefix key instead of `Ctrl-b`